dharikh1/DTA-Mind-V1.1/docker/README.md

 If you like to persist your data (flows, logs, credentials, storage), set these variables in the `.env` file inside `docker` folder:

--   DATABASE_PATH=/root/.flowise
+-   DATABASE_PATH=/root/.dtamind
--   LOG_PATH=/root/.flowise/logs
+-   LOG_PATH=/root/.dtamind/logs
--   SECRETKEY_PATH=/root/.flowise
+-   SECRETKEY_PATH=/root/.dtamind
--   BLOB_STORAGE_PATH=/root/.flowise/storage
+-   BLOB_STORAGE_PATH=/root/.dtamind/storage

-Flowise also support different environment variables to configure your instance.
-Read [more](https://docs.flowiseai.com/environment-variables)
+Dtamind also support different environment variables to configure your instance.
+Read [more](https://docs.dtamindai.com/environment-variables)

 ## Queue Mode: